legends2k/blog/content/note/useful_gcc_opts.md

 g++ -fdump-class-hierarchy my_classes.cpp
 {{< /highlight >}}

 This would show object memory layout of classes in the source; includes classes with complex inheritance hierarchies.
+Padding can needlessly increase the size of a structure; use `-Wpadded` to reveal when padding bits are added.

 # Optimization Result